Firgisotya/Firgisotya/README.md

-- 🏫: I'm a student at Malang State Polytechnic.
+- 🏫: I'm a student at Malang State of Polytechnic.

 - 🌱 I’m currently learning Laravel and Flutter